Center for Computing Research

 Notable Recent Work

 Most of my research relates to reversible computing, and in Sep.
 2017, a general article that I produced on the subject was published in IEEE Spectrum (based on a longer manuscript).
 Also, in Oct.
 2017, I delivered a publicly-available lecture on the subject at the Stanford EE department's Computer Systems Colloquium.
-I also authored the material discussing reversible computing (and co-edited the material on other emerging computing paradigms) that appeared in the Beyond CMOS chapter of the 2017 International Roadmap for Devices and Systems (successor to the long-running International Technology Roadmap for Semiconductors).
+I also authored the material discussing reversible computing (and co-edited the material on other emerging computing paradigms) that appeared in the Beyond CMOS chapter of the 2017 and 2018 editions of the International Roadmap for Devices and Systems (successor to the long-running International Technology Roadmap for Semiconductors).
+I also contributed to the new chapter on Cryogenic Electronics and Quantum Information Processing, which includes some discussion of reversible superconducting logics.
 Most recently, I delivered invited talks on reversible computing at the 3rd IEEE International Conference on Rebooting Computing (video, slides) in Nov.
 2018, and the IEEE International Nanodevices & Computing Conference (slides) in Apr.
 2019.